 Henceforth, all students intending to graduate in the Spring or in the Fall should formally secure a confirmed dissertation defense date that falls no later than 2 (TWO) weeks after midterm of the semester in which they plan to graduate.
 Therefore, you must make sure that your dissertation chair, in consultation with the committee members, have formally approved your readiness for defense.
-Please note that this deadline will apply until we notify of any changes and no exceptions will be accommodated.
+Please note that this deadline will apply until we notify you of any changes; no exceptions will be accommodated.
 Plan accordingly as you must have a very good quality draft of the complete dissertation, in the semester prior to the planned graduation one.

 Doctor of Education in Educational Leadership

 The Doctor of Education Degree (Ed.D.) in Educational Leadership is an innovative program designed to provide candidates with an interdisciplinary focus on transformative leadership by exploring theories, research, best practices, and internship experiences necessary to successfully create 21st century, inclusive, equitable and 'high achievement' learning environments.
 Students may choose a focus in PK-12 or higher education.
 We offer a cohort-based (approx. 18 students) Research Clinical Model with online, hybrid, and weekend classes to accommodate our candidates.

 Educational Leadership Doctoral Degree Program